selimslab/selimslab.github.io/_posts/2022-4-12-character.md

 ---
 layout: post
 title: Character
-tags: best
 ---

-Real growth is building character, striving to improve in generosity, integrity, humility, fairness, or courage.

 Aristotle believed moral goodness is a habit, and it takes time and practice.

+To do the right thing

+1. To know it
+2. To have the courage to do it

+generosity, integrity, humility, fairness, courage

 ## Courage